balouf/mosayc/README.md

 So... what makes Mosayc different?
 Mostly its use case: make a personalized *memory-lane* that you can offer as a gift (print as a poster, a jigsaw puzzle, use as screensaver of background...).

 - All proposals I found so far are based on finding the closest tile for each mixel (mosaic pixel).
 As a result, most of the time, you just use a small subset of your tiles (the ones with the good colors) that you copy many times.
-And you still have no guarantee that the colors will be right in the hand.
+And you still have no guarantee that the colors will be right in the end.
 In contrast:
   - Mosayc leverages [$b$-matching theory](https://learn2allocate.github.io/05_offline.pdf), a technique that ensures that all your tiles will occupy roughly the same number of mixels (and you control the redundancy): all your pictures will be included!
   - Mosayc can adjust the color of your tiles so they correspond to what you want (and you control the adjustment).
   - Mosayc can have tiles of different aspect ratios and orientations.